In the November election there are four candidates vying for three seats on the Deer Valley Unified School District governing board.

 Register to vote here.

-What are the three most important issues facing your district?: Transparency, class size, and enrollment decline
+What are the three most important issues facing your district?: The three most important issues facing the district are state funding, working conditions, and teacher retention.

-What will you do to ensure schools will not become overcrowded, and how will you try to alleviate overcrowding at schools already at capacity?: We will have to see where we are as the schools open.
-Last year the district had an overall increase in enrollment, but there was a decline in the high school population.
-Currently, enrollment is down over 4 percent.
-All adjustments should be in partnership with the community to ensure positive transitions if needed.
+What will you do to ensure schools will not become overcrowded, and how will you try to alleviate overcrowding at schools already at capacity?: I will be looking at the district budget and how funding is allocated.
+Decision making should be in the best interest of the students.